elek8871/Pups-and-Pubs/README.md

 ### Project Notes:
 ###### Day one: most of day one consisted of adding a readme with wireframes, ERDs, and RESTful routing tables.
 I was able to stub out my routes and add some beginning code.
 ###### Day two: was able to access the API for a list of breweries and to enable the user to see detailed information on a selected brewery.
 I'm pretty happy with my progress so far and feel like I am on a solid pace.
+###### Day three: Hit a few road blocks today.
+I spent the morning working on a route that wasn't in MVP so had to pivot back to MVP.
+I was able to add comments to the user_notes db however, they don't have the associated FK.
+Tomorrow I will work on getting the comments fully functional and adding the ability to edit and delete.